 Unfortunately, the cyber defense of many law firms is far less robust than that of their clients, making them attractive targets for cybercriminals seeking access to private data.

 As far back as May 2014, the New York Ethics Opinion 1019 warned attorneys about this threat environment:

 “Cyber-security issues have continued to be a major concern for lawyers, as cyber-criminals have begun to target lawyers to access client information, including trade secrets, business plans and personal data.
 Lawyers can no longer assume that their document systems are of no interest to cyber-crooks.”

-- Inventory the firm’s software systems and data, assign ownership and categorize by risk level.
+- Create an inventory of the firm’s software systems and data, and assign ownership and categorize assets by risk level.
 Extremely sensitive matters that have the highest risk may need stronger security protections and stronger access controls.

 - For each office (including foreign offices), identify points of contact with law enforcement, ISPs, communications companies that service the firm and cybersecurity experts.

 - Conduct third-party vulnerability scans, penetration tests and malware scans.
 Do not rely on antivirus software.

 - Perform software code reviews on all web-based applications and custom code to detect any vulnerabilities.